softaria/pixi-graph/README.md

 Graph visualization library using [PIXI.js](https://www.pixijs.com/) and [Graphology](https://graphology.github.io/).

-⚠️ **The repository is archived as read-only.
-Feel free to continue in your own fork.**

 Developing a full-featured graph visualization library is a significant effort.
 I'd appreciate your feedback to prioritize new features by filling in a [survey](https://link.zakjan.cz/pixi-graph-survey).

 [Demo](https://zakjan.github.io/pixi-graph/)